-E.1.2 Classification of own funds able to cover the Minimum Capital Requirement for the Group
+E.1.2 Classification of own funds able to cover the minimum required to meet the Solvency Capital Requirement for the Group

-The own funds to cover the Minimum Capital Requirement (MCR) at year-end 2017 and year-end 2016 was composed as shown in table 16 below.
+The own funds to cover the minimum capital requirement at year-end 2018 and year-end 2018 was composed as shown in table 16 below.
 The calculations of the technical provisions are with transitional rules.

-Table 16: Classification of eligibale own funds for the Group.
-Figures in NOK billions.
+Table 16: Classification of Tier 1 and 2 capital for the Group.
+Figures in NOK billions